Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Introduction

-where $\OPT:=\max_{S\in \cB} \det(L_{S,S})$ and $p_i:=|M_i|$ for $i=1,2, \ldots, t$. \end{theorem} Prior work by Nikolov and Singh \cite{NS16} outputs a random set whose value is at most $e^r$ times worse than $\OPT$ in {\it expectation} and unlike the theorem above, does not yield a polynomial time approximation algorithm, as the probability of success can be exponentially small (see Appendix~\ref{sec:nshard}).
+where $\OPT:=\max_{S\in \cB} \det(L_{S,S})$ and $p_i:=|M_i|$ for $i=1,2, \ldots, t$. \end{theorem} Prior work by \cite{NS16} outputs a random set whose value is at most $e^r$ times worse than $\OPT$ in {\it expectation} and unlike the theorem above, does not yield a polynomial-time approximation algorithm, as the probability of success can be exponentially small (see Appendix~\ref{sec:nshard}).
 Further, in the case when $p_i=O(1)$ for all $i$ and $b_i=1$ for all $i$ (i.e., when every part has constant size and exactly one vector from every part has to be selected) the approximation ratio of our algorithm is $c^r$ for some constant $c>1$, which, up to the constant in the base of the exponent, matches their result.

 \paragraph{Regular matroids.} Our second result for the constrained subdeterminant maximization problem is for the case of regular matroids (i.e., when the constraint family $\cB$ arises as a set of bases of a regular matroid; see Section~\ref{sec:preliminaries}).
 To apply Theorem~\ref{thm:main0} we consider the polynomial